Vitality Private Health Insurance Review: The Right Provider For You?

 Hospital options:

-This is Vitality's most comprehensive option.
-It includes all private hospitals in the UK and all NHS Private Patient Units in the UK as well as unlimited face-to-face GP consultations in the London area for £20 per consultation.
+Vitality's most comprehensive hospital option.
+Includes all private hospitals in the UK and all NHS private patient units.
+Also includes unlimited face-to-face GP consultations in the London area for £20 per consultation.

 Optional extras